How causal machine learning can leverage marketing strategies: Assessing and improving the performance of a coupon campaign: Introduction

-To improve on the shortcomings of predictive ML for evaluating the impact of implementing vs.\ not implementing a specific intervention, a fast growing literature in econometrics and statistics has been developing so-called causal ML algorithms.
-In this paper, we demonstrate the application of such methods in the context of business analytics for decision support, namely for evaluating a marketing intervention.
-More concisely, we make use of the so-called causal forest approach by \cite*{AtheyTibshiraniWager2019} to assess the causal effect of coupon campaigns, in which customers were provided with coupons for different product types, on customers' purchasing behavior, i.e. the difference in their expected behavior with and without being addressed by a coupon campaign.
-While predictive ML algorithms cannot isolate the causal effects of coupons on customers' purchasing behavior from the influence of background characteristics (e.g.\ socio-economic characteristics and price sensitivity) which jointly influence coupon reception and purchasing behavior, the causal forest approach can do so under specific assumptions.
+To improve on the shortcomings of predictive ML in evaluating the impact of implementing vs.\ not implementing a specific intervention, a fast growing literature in econometrics and statistics has been developing so-called causal ML algorithms.
+In this paper, we demonstrate the application of such methods in the context of business analytics for decision support, that is, for evaluating a marketing intervention.
+More precisely, we make use of the so-called causal forest approach by \cite*{AtheyTibshiraniWager2019} to assess the causal effect of marketing campaigns, in which customers were provided coupons for different product types, on customers' purchasing behavior, i.e. the difference in their expected behavior with and without being targeted by a coupon campaign.
+While predictive ML algorithms are not able to isolate the causal effects of coupons on customers' purchasing behavior from the influence of background characteristics (e.g.\ socio-economic characteristics and price sensitivity) which jointly influence coupon reception and purchasing behavior, the causal forest approach can do so under certain assumptions.

-One crucial condition is that all variables jointly affecting coupon reception and purchasing behavior are observed in the data and can thus be controlled for, known as selection-on-observables or unconfoundedness assumption.
-Under further conditions on the quality of the estimated ML models for the outcome and the treatment as a function of the observed variables, the causal forest approach permits evaluating the mean impact of the coupons among all customers, as well as across specific subgroups or customer segments (e.g.\ different age groups).
-Our results for instance suggest a positive overall effect of coupons for grocery and drugstore items.
-For coupons applicable to ready-to-eat food, on the other hand, we do not find a statistically significant overall effect.
-An analysis of the effect of ready-to-eat food coupons in different customer subgroups, however, reveals that these coupons positively affect customers with low levels of expenditures prior to the campaign, while having a statistically significant negative effect on customers with relatively high expenditures.
+One crucial condition is that all variables that jointly affect coupon reception and purchasing behavior are observed in the data and can thus be controlled for.
+This condition is known as selection-on-observables or unconfoundedness assumption.
+Under further conditions on the quality of the ML models estimated as part of the causal forest approach for predicting purchasing behavior and coupon reception as a function of the observed variables, the causal forest approach permits evaluating the mean impact of the coupons on all customers, as well as across specific subgroups or customer segments (e.g.\ different age groups).
+Our results suggest, for instance, a positive overall effect of coupons for drugstore items.
+For coupons applicable to ready-to-eat food as well as meat and seafood, on the other hand, we do not find a statistically significant overall effect.
+An analysis of the effect of drugstore coupons across different customer subgroups reveals that these coupons particularly affect customers with high pre-campaign spending as well as low- to middle-income customers.